-125. When issued, those "lifetime" board certifications were not conditioned on the purchase of annual membership in the AOA or payment of the AOA's annual membership dues.
-The AOA's omission from its statements about the OCC in 2013 that "lifetime" board certification holders would also be required to purchase annual AOA membership in order to avoid having their AOA board certification be invalidated and canceled violated N.J.
+172. The AOA's knowing and intentional omission from its 2013 statements about the OCC that "lifetime" board certification holders would also be required to purchase annual AOA membership in order to avoid having their AOA board certification be invalidated and canceled violated N.J.
 Stat.
 Ann § 56:8-2.